 Grand Portage National Monument

-The historic portage corridor is of paramount significance and is the reason for Grand Portage National Monument.
-Bordered on the north and south by the Grand Portage tribal land, on the east by Lake Superior, and on the west by the Pigeon River and Canada, the monument is 710 acres and consists of two “districts,” which are connected by the Grand Portage trail.
-The eastern, or lakeshore, district consists of the major visitor service area with a reconstructed stockade, a great hall, a kitchen, Anishinaabe Oodena (Ojibwe Village) a canoe warehouse, and two historic gardens.
-It is here that the bulk of interpretation of Anishinaabe (Ojibwe) heritage and the fur trade occurs.
-The western, or Fort Charlotte district, is named for the historic Fort Charlotte, which today is a camping area with primitive campsites, a point of debarkation for modern canoe travelers, and a destination for hikers from the lakeshore.
-A vernacular monument made of river stones marks one end of the Grand Portage trail, or Fort Charlotte in general.
-From Fort Charlotte, canoers embark on the Grand Portage trail, which is the culmination of an incredible canoe voyage and “portage experience” beginning at the Boundary Waters Canoe Area Wilderness (BWCAW) and the Quetico and La Verendrye provincial parks (known in total as the Superior-Quetico complex).
+The western, or Fort Charlotte district, is named for historic Fort Charlotte, which today is a camping area with primitive campsites, a point of debarkation for modern canoe travelers, and a destination for hikers from the lakeshore.
+A small monument made of river stones marks the location of the historic fort.
+From Fort Charlotte, canoers embark on the Grand Portage trail, which is the culmination of an incredible canoe voyage and portage experience beginning at the Boundary Waters Canoe Area Wilderness (BWCAW) and the Quetico and La Verendrye provincial parks (together known as the Superior-Quetico complex).
 At the end of this trip, canoers portage their supplies the final 8.5 miles to reach Lake Superior.

 Isle Royale National Park